odoo/odoo/doc/reference/orm.rst

-Recordsets are iterable so the usual Python tools are available for transformation (:func:`python:map`, :func:`python:sorted`, :func:`~python:itertools.ifilter`, ...) however these returns either a :class:`python:list` or an :term:`python:iterator`, removing the ability to call methods on their result, or to use set operations.
+Recordsets are iterable so the usual Python tools are available for transformation (:func:`python:map`, :func:`python:sorted`, :func:`~python:itertools.ifilter`, ...) however these return either a :class:`python:list` or an :term:`python:iterator`, removing the ability to call methods on their result, or to use set operations.